milestechnologies/ngx-keyboard-shortcuts/README.md

 ``npm install -g @angular/cli``

 ### Installing Our Package
-To install our package you would use the node package manager.
-The command would be
-``npm install ngx-keyboard-shortcuts``
-Then using the command
-``npm start``
-You will be able to deploy this service in **localhost:4200** to see what you can do with the application.
+Installation of ngx-keyboard-shortcuts requires the use of node package manager through the command: ``npm install ngx-keyboard-shortcuts``.

 ### Demos
-Once you open **localhost:4200** in your search bar you will see we have put several live demos for you to try on your own in our Demo Application.
-These will show you how you can use what we created in your own application and hopefully give you some ideas of new was to implement this.
+To access direct implementations of ngx-keyboard-shortcuts (demos), you're required to either clone or download the repository onto your machine.
+Once completed, a simple ``npm start`` will run the demo project, which can then be deployed in any browser search bar with **localhost:4200**.

 ## Running Coverage Tests
 In order to run tests using **Karma** and **Jasmine** you will have to type the command